 While there’s nothing better than hanging out in the sun all day, it’s super important to remember to stay hydrated!
 Heatstroke is no joke, so whether you’re beach camping or just trying to get a killer tan, make sure the sun doesn’t get the best of you by bringing along plenty of water.

 You can’t go wrong with YETI; I’m a big fan of the Rambler series.
 Columbia also has this great BPA-free water bottle with little measurements to help you track how much you’ve drank throughout the day.
 Or you might opt for this insulated collapsable 500ml option to help save room when it’s time to pack up and head home.

 See Related: The Ultimate Summer Trip Packing List

 As well as water, you might also want to indulge in anything from soda to your favorite adult beverage.
 Whether you’re planning a romantic beach date with wine or want to enjoy a cool Diet Coke with lunch, the Yeti Hopper Flip Cooler will keep those beverages feeling brrr!

 Available in different sizes, even the smallest version can fit up to 11 cans.
-While a bit pricey, this is one cooler that will last you a lifetime, with plenty of room for food, snacks, ice-cold drinks, or whatever else you may feel the need to pack alongside your ice packs.
+While a bit pricey, this cooler will last you a lifetime, with plenty of room for food, snacks, ice-cold drinks, or whatever else you may need to pack alongside your ice packs.